Towards Enhanced Image Inpainting: Mitigating Unwanted Object Insertion and Preserving Color Consistency: Introduction

+Formally, to mitigate object hallucination and enhance the color-consistency of image inpainting models, we present the Aligned Stable inpainting with UnKnown Areas prior (ASUKA) framework.
+ASUKA enhances the latent inpainting models with regression-based reconstruction and distribution-aligned generation.
+This results in improved image inpainting models that avoid generating unreasonable elements in the masked region and reduces mask-unmask color inconsistency.
+The stable diffusion models~\cite{Rombach_2022_CVPR} and the rectified flow models~\cite{flux} adopt a VAE to compress image into latent and perform inpainting in the latent space.
+We manipulate their generation and decoding processes to reduce object hallucination and improve color consistency.

+We propose using the Masked Auto-Encoder (MAE)\cite{he2022masked} as a prior to guide and stabilize the generation process.
+As shown in Fig.~\ref{fig:object_removal}, MAE yields stable yet blurred results, while generative models may produce implausible content despite their impressive generation capacity.
+By aligning MAE prior with latent generative models, we reduce object hallucination without damaging performance.

+We redesign the VAE decoder to address color inconsistencies between masked and unmasked regions by acting as a local harmonization model conditioned on unmasked image pixels. \emph{Our decoder can be used as a plug-and-play module to improve general inpainting models, such as text-guided inpainting}.

-Combined together, our proposed system, dubbed Aligned Stable inpainting with Unknown Areas prior (ASUKA), is illustrated in~\Cref{fig:asuka}.
-To evaluate the effectiveness of inpainting algorithms across various scenarios and mask shapes, we utilize an evaluation dataset named MISATO, which selects representative testing images from \underline{M}atterport3D~\cite{Matterport3D}, Fl\underline{i}ckr-Land\underline{s}cape~\cite{lin2021infinity}, Meg\underline{a}Dep\underline{t}h~\cite{MDLi18}, and C\underline{O}CO 2014~\cite{lin2014microsoft}.
-This dataset thus covers four distinct domains—landscape, indoor, building, and background—making it diverse enough to serve as a benchmark for evaluation.
-Through experiments conducted on MISATO, especially with large irregular masks, we validate the efficacy of ASUKA.
+These steps collectively enable ASUKA to achieve less object hallucination and more color-consistent inpainting results.
+We adopt ASUKA on two typical inpaitning models, Stable Diffusion v1.5~\cite{Rombach_2022_CVPR} and FLUX~\cite{flux}, to validate the generalization ability of ASUKA on different generation architectures.
+To evaluate the effectiveness of inpainting algorithms across various scenarios and mask shapes, in addition to the benchmark dataset Places 2~\cite{zhou2017places}, we further utilize an evaluation dataset named MISATO, which selects representative testing images from \underline{M}atterport3D~\cite{Matterport3D}, Fl\underline{i}ckr-Land\underline{s}cape~\cite{lin2021infinity}, Meg\underline{a}Dep\underline{t}h~\cite{MDLi18}, and C\underline{O}CO 2014~\cite{lin2014microsoft}.
+This dataset covers four distinct domains—landscape, indoor, building, and background—making it diverse to serve as a benchmark for evaluation.
+Experiments on MISATO and Places 2 with large irregular masks validate the efficacy of ASUKA.

-\textbf{Contributions}.
-Our contributions can be summarized as: \begin{itemize}[leftmargin=*,itemsep=0pt,topsep=0pt,parsep=0pt] \item We \textbf{emphasize stability} in inpainting tasks as the generative models suffers from the instability problem; \item We \textbf{balance fidelity and stability} through aligning reconstruction-based Masked Auto-Encoder (MAE) and generation-based Stable Diffusion (SD). \item We \textbf{ensure mask-unmask consistency} in the decoding process of SD by re-formulating decoding as a local harmonization task conditioned on unmasked image pixels and training a inpainting-specialized decoder. \end{itemize}